Low-go/dev_blog/public/md_files/blogPost3.md

 I also made some progress on my portfolio website.
 I decided to discard my initial navbar and instead use the navbar and first section from a previous website I had made for a class following a tutorial.
-I really liked it so just trying to translate it onto the exiting code structure I have on the site
+I really liked it so just trying to translate it onto the exiting code structure I have on the site.

 GitHub: https://github.com/Low-go/portfolio